andock/andock/docs/index.md

-# andock - docksal and ansible powered hosting.
+# andock - develop in docksal, deploy with docksal

 ## What is andock?
-A docksal hosting solution.<br>
+A docksal based poor man's PaaS.<br>

 ## Key features
-* One environment for each branch.
+* Multiple development environments.
 * Code-driven environment configuration.
+* drush support including drush sql-sync without extra ssh container.
 * Let's Encrypt support.
-* Easy to integrate in your CI environment.
+* Easy to integrate in your CI environment - but no CI is required.
 * Easy to use command line tool.
-* drush support including drush sql-sync without extra ssh container.
+* Ansible universe to configure nearly everything else.

 ## For what can you use andock?
-* Host your project including environments support for every branch.
+* Host your project.
 * Host your project on acquia, platform.sh etc. Use andock for unlimited development environment.
 * Use andock to host review environments for qa suites.

 ## How can I use andock
-* As docksal addon
+* As docksal addon.
 * As a docker image inside your CI
 * As a standalone command line tool.